On Revenue Maximization with Sharp Multi-Unit Demands: Computation of Envy-Free Pricing

 \subsubsection{Algorithm}

 In this subsection, we will present our main algorithm \algref.
-The algorithm has two stages: {\sc stage~1} is to select the set of possible winners (candidate winners) who will be allocated items, and {\sc stage~2} is designed to calculate all the `candidate' maximum revenue and presents an optimal envy-free solution and maximum revenue.
+The algorithm has two stages: {\sc stage~1} is to select the set of possible winners (candidate winners), and {\sc stage~2} is designed to calculate all the `candidate' maximum revenue and output an optimal envy-free solution and maximum revenue.

 The algorithm is described as follows.